tvdboom/fortress/README.md

 Assign the available population to one of the resources: bullets, gasoline, materials or technology.
 The next day, the number of resources you receive will be proportional to the number of people assigned to that resource.
 It's also possible to assign soldiers, which have increased strength when fighting bugs that enter the fortress.
+Note that when you move a slider, the rest move as well (without changing the values).
+This is by design, since the idle population diminishes and all sliders must be at the far right when it reaches zero.

 #### Constructions